avo-hq/docs.avohq.io/docs/common/technical-support.md

 When none of the above can be run and the case requires pair programming sessions, we can offer those as a separate paid service.

-If you'd like to know more about that, please fill out [this form](https://forms.reform.app/ahahHs/technical-support-request/tk3fp0) or reach out to us on the [Discord server](https://avo.cool/chat).
+If you'd like to know more about that, see our standard plans [her](https://avohq.io/support) or reach out to us on the [Discord server](https://avo.cool/chat).

 ## Demo apps